Here are a few tips to make a good picture

 Enlist the help of someone (plus toys or treats) to position the animal’s head where you want it and get a lively expression.

-Watch that tongue(especially if you don’t want it painted)
+Watch that tongue(especially if you don’t want it painted), best to photograph before exercise.

 Back to Top